We have audited energy consumption of all servers in our data center. And the result? You will be pleasantly surprised

-Each data centre has a slightly different focus, operation and size, thus the audit values in our data center may differ from those in other data centres.
+Each data center has a slightly different focus, operation and size, thus the audit values in our data center may differ from those in other data centers.
 However, the results of this audit can generally be applied to any industry.

 The results of the analysis show that many clients may be very pleasantly surprised by how much electricity their server actually consumes.
 However, it very depends on the load of the server, on the operating conditions and on the measurement of the consumption itself.
 Therefore, the more detailed the provider measures the power consumption of the technology, the more detailed values are available for a possible manoeuvre space to optimise costs and possible savings.